 Read more about the case study HERE.

-There is an international protocol that sets out how M&V is to be conducted – the International Protocol for Measurement and Verification (IPMVP).
-It should include but is not limited to baselines, accurate data from a calibrated device and the calculations used to show true savings.
+There is an international protocol that sets out how M&V is to be conducted – the International Performance Measurement and Verification Protocol (IPMVP).
+M&V should include but is not limited to baselines, accurate data from a calibrated device and the calculations used to show true savings.
 It can cover savings from a single apparatus or whole of site.
-The Energy Efficiency Council of Australia has detailed information about what is involved in M&V and how it should be conducted at a HERE.
+The Energy Efficiency Council of Australia has detailed information about what is involved in M&V and how it should be conducted HERE.

 Read another article about measured and verified pumping and irrigation energy savings HERE.

-See all of our Case Studies HERE and look out for the ones that have been IMPLEMENTED as some of them have also been M&V’d to give real data.
+See all of our Case Studies HERE and look out for the ones that are flagged ‘IMPLEMENTED‘ as some of them have also been M&V’d to give real data.

 Subscribe to our Energy Savers e-news HERE.